foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/labs/level2/dsp_lab1_compiler_opt.rst

 The following needs to be tested before starting this lab:

 * Connecting IOTDK board to computer
-* Connecting serial console (PuTTY) to IOTDK COM port (For information on how to do initial board setup and configuration please refer to *Getting Started* chapter of *ARC IOT Design Kit User Guide* that came along with IOTDK  board).
+* Connecting serial console (PuTTY) to IOTDK COM port (For information on how to do initial board setup and configuration, see *Getting Started* chapter of *ARC IOT Design Kit User Guide*).

 Part 2.
 Lab Objectives
 -----------------------------